aspmirlab/NomadicBTS/README.md

 # NomadicBTS
-A mobile communication base station implemented using Software Defined Radio (SDR) and Cognitive Radio (CR) technologies
+A mobile communication base station for GSM/GPRS implemented using Software Defined Radio (SDR) and Cognitive Radio (CR) technologies.